 Negotiation is the process by which we accomplish some of life's most important tasks, including making decisions, resolving disputes, allocating resources, solving problems, and making deals.
 This program has three main objectives: to discuss and apply theories that you may find helpful in improving your negotiation skills; to sharpen your skills by having you engage in realistic mock negotiations with other students; and to help you feel more comfortable and confident with the negotiation process.
 Learning will be hands-on and relevant to the broad spectrum of bargaining problems that managers typically face.

-Persuasion and Decision Making with John Oesch
+Persuasion and Influence with John Oesch

 Knowing the "right thing to do" is one of our tasks as business leaders, but another is knowing how to persuade others to agree with us.
 No matter how strong our analysis or our convictions, without the help of clients, colleagues, managers and boards of directors we cannot embark on the types of projects that we believe will make our companies great.
 This session will examine several tested principles of a social psychological approach to persuasion that can improve your chances of winning over key stakeholders.

-Law and Ethics with Richard Powers
+Business Law with Richard Powers

 Businesses operate within a complex environment of legal, ethical and governance related issues.
 This session focuses on the role that managers have in not only recognizing these issues, but also in resolving them effectively and efficiently.
 Ethical behaviour starts with management and an organization built on sound ethical principles serves as a benchmark by which all stakeholder groups will be measured.
 Through “active” case analysis we will examine legal and ethical decision-making and its connection to the principles of good governance.